Kolej DPAH Abdillah

+Kolej Datu Patinggi Abang Haji Abdillah (KDPAHA; Datu Patinggi Abang Haji Abdillah College), often called the Kolej Abdillah (Abdillah College), is a public semi-boarding secondary school located in Kuching, Sarawak, Malaysia.

 History

-Datu Patinggi Abang Haji Abdillah College was officially opened on 29 September 1978 by the third Prime Minister of Malaysia, Tun Hussein Onn.
+Datu Patinggi Abang Haji Abdillah College was officially opened on 29 September 1978.
 Dubbed the 'Eton of Borneo', the college was formerly known as Datu Patinggi Abang Haji Abdillah Junior Science College.
-Its original purpose was to serve as a Junior College for Form 6 students who obtained good results in their Form 5 examination.
+Its original purpose was to serve as a Junior college for Form 6 students who obtained good results in their Form 5 examination.
 In later years, the college started admitting Form 1 to Form 5 students while still keeping the Kolej (College) prefix.
 Admission for Form 6 students was halted in 2005.

 The plan to build the school was granted by the Federal Government in 1972 under the Second Malaysia Plan (RMK-2).
 The construction was completed in 1978, covering 8 hectares.

-The college was named after Datu Patinggi Abang Haji Abdillah, a local politician who served under Vyner Brooke.
-He was a well known patriot who opposed the cession of Sarawak to the British Crown in 1946.
+The college was named after Datu Patinggi Abang Haji Abdillah, a local politician who served under Charles Vyner Brooke.
+He was a well known patriot who opposed the cession of Sarawak to the Monarchy of the United Kingdom in 1946.